 Few therapeutic options are available for endocarditis due to enterococci that are resistant to high levels of gentamicin and streptomycin; no synergistic cell wall–active drug/aminoglycoside combination exists for endocarditis due to such strains, but the combination of the cell wall–active drugs ampicillin and ceftriaxone has recently been shown to be effective and minimizes the risk of nephrotoxicity.
 Many clinicians have begun to use ampicillin plus ceftriaxone rather than ampicillin plus gentamicin for Enterococcus faecalis endocarditis, even for strains without aminoglycoside resistance, because efficacy is similar and toxicity is less.

 Streptomycin has limited uses because of resistance and toxicity.
 It is used to treat tularemia Tularemia Tularemia is a febrile disease caused by the gram-negative bacterium Francisella tularensis; it may resemble typhoid fever.
 Symptoms are a primary local ulcerative lesion, regional lymphadenopathy... read more and plague Plague and Other Yersinia Infections Plague is caused by the gram-negative bacterium Yersinia pestis.
-Symptoms are either severe pneumonia or large, tender lymphadenopathy with high fever, often progressing to septicemia... read more and, with other antibiotics, to treat tuberculosis Tuberculosis (TB) Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more .
+Symptoms are either severe pneumonia or large, tender lymphadenopathy with high fever, often progressing to septicemia... read more and, with other antibiotics, to treat tuberculosis Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more .
+Kanamycin may still play a role in the treatment of certain cases of multidrug-resistant tuberculosis Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more in combination with other antibiotics.